The rice plant, species Oryza Sativa, is from the family Gramineae (Grass Family).

 The plant has many different variations, but is generally a short living plant, with an average life span of 3-7 months, depending on the climate and the variety.
 It is not a water plant but substantial amounts of water are required for the planting.
 Cultivated species of rice are considered to be semi-aquatic annuals.
 The height of the plant can range from 0.4m to over 5m in some floating rices.

-When rice is harvested it is called 'Paddy'.
-A paddy is a complete seed of rice and one grain of paddy contains one rice kernel.
-Each paddy has many layers, the outermost layer is the husk.
+Rice is generally grown in paddy fields – fields that can be flooded to help the growing crop and drained prior to harvest.
+“Paddy” rice is rice in the form it is harvested.
+Each grain has many layers.
+The outer layer is the husk.
 The husk consists of 2 interlocked half shells.
 Each protects one half of the paddy.
-The husk is composed of silica and cellulose.
+The husk is inedible and composed of silica and cellulose.